john-friedman/datamule-python/readme.md

 ## Roadmap
+- [ ] Need to make conductor more robust.
+We have new options now including desc / asc
+- [ ] add facet filters for forms etc
 - [ ] sec search engine
 - [ ] mulebot add method to use custom html templates
 - [ ] mulebot - look at adding summarization.
 Add some protections to too many tokens being used + add options to allow summarization etc.